 Scientific groups in the UK and France studied the effects of neonicotinoids, which are used in more than 100 nations on farm crops and in gardens.
 Often the chemical is applied to seeds before planting.
 As the plant grows, the pesticide is contained in every part of it, deterring insect pests such as aphids.
 According to Dr Goulson, the use of these pesticides is so extensive that most bee colonies in areas of arable farming are likely to be exposed to them, so there is possible for them to be playing a significant role in suppression of bee populations on a pretty staggering scale.

-You have read this article Pesticide hit bees with the title Pesticides hit queen bee numbers.
-You can bookmark this page URL http://roxpolitix.blogspot.com/2012/03/pesticides-hit-queen-bee-numbers.html.
+with the title Pesticides hit queen bee numbers.
+You can bookmark this page URL https://roxpolitix.blogspot.com/2012/03/pesticides-hit-queen-bee-numbers.html.
 Thanks!

 No comment for "Pesticides hit queen bee numbers"